zecarlos94/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/Arcade/Arcade.md

     width: 780,
     height: 650
 }, {
-    parent: "content", // defines parent div, which is div id="content" by default
+    parent: "content", // defines parent div, which is div id="body" by default
     spritesFilename: "spritesheet", // defines spritesheet configuration filename, which is "spritesheet.json" by default
     render: {
         width: 320,